Transcaucasus Railway: Russian Civil War (1918-1922)

 With the dissolution of the Russian Empire, a 147 km part of the Julfa-Tabriz line was acquired by the Persian Railways.
 The Ottoman Empire lost, along with the Central Powers, giving northeastern Anatolia to Armenia.
-In 1919 the Turkish War of Independence broke out and northeastern Anatolia was taken back by the Turks, this time as the Republic of Turkey.
+In 1919, the Turkish War of Independence broke out and northeastern Anatolia was taken back by the Turks, this time as the Republic of Turkey.
 The Treaty of Gümrü was signed on December 2, 1920 setting the present day borders of Turkey.
 The Transcaucasus Railway continued to operate the 404 km part of its system in Turkey.
 In 1921 the Erzurum-Yeniköy section of the line was abandoned.

 Soviet Union (1922-1991)

 The Soviet Union was formed in 1922, and the Transcaucasus Railway was absorbed by the Soviet Railways but continued to operate as a subsidiary railway.
 In 1924 the railway started building a line from Baku, south to Alyat, Shirvan and to the port city of Neftchala.
 In 1927, the Akyaka-Erzurum (in Turkey) section of its system was acquired by the Turkish State Railways.
 The railway built a branch line from Gyumri to Maralik in 1925. the railway built a line north to connect with the Soviet Railways at Adler branching off at Senaki, the line was completed to Gali in 1930, Sukhumi in 1938 and Adler in 1949.
 A branch line to Tkvarcheli was built in 1940.
-A line from Kutaisi to Tskhaltubo was built in 1935 along with a branch to Tskhinvali in 1940.
+A line from Kutaisi to Tskaltubo was built in 1935 along with a branch to Tskhinvali in 1940.
 In 1941 the railway built two lines: one from Shirvan to Julfa and one from Salyan to Astara on the Azerbaijan-Iran border, thus connecting with the Iranian system.
 A line was built to the port city of Batumi was later built in the 1960s.